Engineering-Research-Lab/Modular-Robot/README.md

 3. **Non-Commercial Use**: The recipient of this document agrees not to use the information for any commercial purposes without obtaining a formal license from Lado Oniani.
 4. **No Resale or Distribution**: This document and its contents may not be sold or distributed without the prior consent of Lado Oniani.
 Any such actions will be considered a violation of intellectual property rights.

-Violations of these conditions will result in legal action, including but not limited to claims for damages, injunctions, and other legal remedies available under applicable laws.
+Violations of these conditions will result in legal action, including but not limited to claims for damages, injunctions, and other legal remedies available under applicable laws.--->

 ---